 In the world of economics, there are two fundamental terms used to describe the price movements of goods and services over time: inflation and deflation.
 As investors, it's important to understand the impact inflationary or deflationary times can have on investments too.

-In this publication, we're going to start by defining the two macroeconomic terms inflation and deflation.
+In this article, we're going to start by defining the two macroeconomic terms: inflation and deflation.
 Next, we'll talk about how these conditions are measured by the U.S. Bureau of Labor Statistics.
 Finally, we'll briefly describe some of the best investment options available to leverage these economic states.

 Inflation and Deflation Defined

 In economics, there are two ways to describe the changes in the prices of goods and services over time:

 Economists generally favor a low and steady rate of inflation.
 The job of keeping inflation under control is assigned to the monetary authorities at the Federal Reserve.
 Increases and decreases to the money supply can be used to regulate the growth of the economy.
 The levers used to control the money supply include interest rates, buying and selling of government securities (Open Market Operations), and bank reserve requirements.

 The relationship between interest rates and inflation is relatively straightforward.
 If the economy is expanding too quickly, the Reserve can lower the money supply by raising interest rates.
 Higher interest rates discourage borrowing, which lowers the money supply.
 To increase growth, the Reserve can lower interest rates, thereby encouraging borrowing.
 The Federal Reserve controls interest rates through the Discount Rate, which is the rate that banks are charged when they borrow money from the Federal Reserve.